With careful management it is possible to better protect and enjoy our pet cats, our native wildlife and our neighbourhood.

 - Is state-wide joint initiative to promote and facilitate responsible cat ownership in the Tasmanian community through partnerships with local government and key stakeholders.

 - Responsible Cat Ownership

 - Desexing and Microchipping

 - Keeping cats healthy and happy at home

 - Nuisance cats

-A sample of Kingborough residents were randomly surveyed in 2013 about their attitudes towards cat ownership.
-Of the 406 respondents: 92% supported compulsory micro-chipping of cats; 89% supported limiting the number of cats per household; 85% supported compulsory de-sexing of cats; 82% supported annual cat registration; 79% supported keeping cats confined to the owner’s property between dusk and dawn; 75% supported cat free developments in wildlife sensitive areas; and 84% supported a ‘trap and return’ policy for roaming domestic cats.
+A 2013 random survey of 406 Kingborough residents found: 92% supported compulsory micro-chipping of cats; 89% supported limiting the number of cats per household; 85% supported compulsory de-sexing of cats; 82% supported annual cat registration; 79% supported keeping cats confined to the owner’s property between dusk and dawn; 75% supported cat free developments in wildlife sensitive areas; and 84% supported a ‘trap and return’ policy for roaming domestic cats.